 How to make a chalkboard Halloween pumpkin candy dish out of a plastic or foam pumpkin.

 Previously I posted two foam pumpkin carving ideas here on the blog.
-I carved my street address in one pumpkin and the other one I made a pumpkin purse for kids of any age to take out Trick or Treating to gather and hold the candy the get.
+I carved my street address in one pumpkin and the other one I made a pumpkin tote for kids of any age to take out Trick or Treating to gather and hold the candy the get.

 Today, I have one more to pumpkin carving idea to share that you can complete before the first Trick or Treater rings your doorbell on Halloween.